Security/Systems Postdoctoral Scholar

 - Development and analysis of system-level software (e.g., OS elements, drivers) that ameliorate the mismatch between existing systems, scientific use cases and threat models, and current processors.

 - Development or modification of software libraries that address needs for encrypted communication between and within system components in an HPC system with minimal latency.

 • Write scientific research papers suitable for submission to peer-reviewed computer science venues.

-• Work closely with researchers and application scientists throughout the Department of Energy (DOE) Office of Science community, with faculty and students from university partners, with researchers in the Computational Research Division at Berkeley Lab, and with staff at the DOE Office of Science’s NERSC supercomputing facility.
+• Work closely with researchers and application scientists throughout the DOE Office of Science community, with faculty and students from university partners, with researchers in the Computing Sciences Research Area at the Berkeley Lab, where this position is housed; and with staff at the DOE Office of Science’s NERSC supercomputing facility.

-• PhD degree in Computer Science, Computer Engineering, Electrical Engineering, or a related technical field.
+• PhD degree in computer science, computer engineering, electrical engineering, or a related technical field is required.

-• Proven experience in software engineering methodologies and in writing low-level system software, such as operating system kernels and drivers.
+• Demonstrated experience in software development and in writing low-level system software, such as operating system kernels or drivers.

-• Proficiency and experience in programming languages including low-level programming languages used in systems software, such as C/C++ and Rust, and higher-level languages used in data analysis, such as Python.
+• Proficiency and experience in programming languages including low-level programming languages used in systems software, such as C/C++ or Rust, and higher-level languages used in data analysis, such as Python.

-• Established record of peer reviewed publications in top systems and/or security venues, such as SOSP, OSDI, NSDI, EuroSys, ASPLOS, Oakland (IEEE Security and Privacy), USENIX Security, NDSS, ACM CCS, etc…
+• Established record of peer reviewed publications in systems and/or security venues.

 • Proficiency with UNIX tools and computer systems.